-Estimates suggest that people receive dozens, or hundreds, of notification messages per day [31, 30, 21] delivered to a range of connected devices that people carry with them, or that are ever-present in the environment (e.g., wearables, smartphones, computers or - increasingly - internet of things devices).
-Extensive prior research has explored the productivity costs of mal-timed notifications [13, 21, 20], but little is known about the privacy cost of such messages; people are frequently in the presence of others when notifications arrive, and, in these contexts, each notification poses some risk of accidental information disclosure.
-For example, email notifications often reveal the sender and subject fields of messages, and may be visible above the lock screen of a mobile phone (Figure 1a), on the periphery of a co-located desktop or laptop (Figure 1b), on a projection screen during a presentation, or on a smart TV [37].
+Ece Kamar Microsoft Research Redmond.
+WA eckamar@microsoft.com messages; people are frequently in the presence of others when notifications arrive, and, in these contexts, each notification poses some risk of accidental information disclosure.
+For example, email notifications often reveal the sender and subject fields of messages, and may be visible above the lock screen of a mobile phone (Figure 1a), on the periphery of a co-located desktop or laptop (Figure 1b), on a projection screen during a presentation, or on a smart TV [38].
 As Susan Farrell writes in [9]:

-Figure 1.
-An example of an email notification on an iPhone (a) and on a computer running the Windows 10 operating system (b).
+Figure 1: An example of an email notification on an iPhone (a) and on a computer with Windows 10 (b).
 The notification reveals the email's sender, subject, and first sentence from the message body.
 When in the presence of others (e.g, during meetings), users may be uncomfortable receiving notifications and revealing these data to onlookers.